skylord0001/raffleapi-django/Readme.md

 ## Get Started
 1. Clone the Django backend from [devfemibadmus/raffleapi-django](https://github.com/devfemibadmus/raffleapi-django).
-2. Run the server or set up Apache for hosting.
+2. Run the server in 8880 or set up Apache for hosting.
 3. Access the app at the provided URL.
 4. Default login credentials:
    - Username/Email: admin@admin.com